britishdan/greeting-tdd-tutorial/README.md

 </project>
 ```

-We want our test to read like this:
+We want our test to read:
 _Given a running web server, when a GET request is made to the `/greeting` route, the web server should respond with a 200 HTTP status code._
 So let's create a Specs2 test class in our E2E test file.